 b) the serving PLMN ID in the PROSE PC5 DISCOVERY message or, for V2X capable UEs, in the DIRECT LINK ESTABLISHMENT ACCEPT message indicating the same PLMN as the serving PLMN of the target UE; and

 c) the UE is included candidate located UE list from the LMF, if available.

+NOTE 2: The located UE is represented in the RSPP metadata by setting the "sl-anchorUE" bit to 1 with presence of the "knownLocationAvailable" field as defined in 3GPP TS 38.355 [12].

 The target UE shall send the candidate located UE list to the LMF in the corresponding response supplementary service message for located UE selection.
 The LMF may select the UE(s) as located UE(s) from: